Ermias-2911/Artificial-Intelligece-Projects/README.md

 # Artificial-Intelligece-Projects

+## Author: Ermias Haile
+ Aug 30, 2018

-AI Projects based in Pac-Man Game
+#### AI Projects based in Pac-Man Game:
+In this project i have developed Pack-Man Game using Many different AI algorithms in Python.